 Priority Mail is the cheaper but less reliable version of Priority Mail Express.
 If you need packages to arrive in 2 days, you’re best served by Express Mail.
 For shipments where affordability is key, you want Priority Mail.

-Using Easyship gives you discounts up to 70% off all Priority Mail and Priority Mail Express rates.
-Our all in one shipping platform makes it easy to compare shipping rates and transit times to determine which service is best for your business.
+Using Easyship gives you discounts up to 89% off all Priority Mail and Priority Mail Express rates.
+Our all-in-one shipping platform makes it easy to compare shipping rates and transit times to determine which service is best for your business.

 Ready to automate your shipping and access discounted USPS rates?
 Create a free Easyship account to get started!